fekete0510/Louisville-Fire-Foundation/readme.md

 (I orginally used a standard pop up window to accept cookies when first arrving to the page.
 I used session storage to save the accept click so that every time you navigated to the home page you would have to accept the cookies.
 I did not like the look of this pop up so I switched to a banner cookie consent and changed the storage.
-I kept this disabled code for personal future refrence.)
+I kept this disabled code for personal future reference.)

 Navigation Bar at the top of the page.

 Located: index.html line 38 and script.js line 3.

 When the page is seen with a medium screen (768px) or larger the navigation menu is shown horizontally at the top of the page.
 On small screens the navigation bar is collapsed except the hamburger button is still shown.